 By combining EVA and cork Cinelli was able to create a wrap that is soft, tear-resistant and comfortable when riding with or without gloves.
 The addition of a thin layer of Vibrasorb gel adds further vibration absorption and improved comfort to Cinelli’s classic.

-Available in 6 colors which have a pleasant speckled look.
+Available in five colors which have a pleasant speckled look.
 Two Cinelli branded plastic push-in bar ends are supplied.

 Head-turning style to suit any personality